 Just north of the Texas Medical Center is the fabulous Hermann Park.
-It is a wonderful and expansive city park containing among other things a Japanese Garden, Miller Outdoor Theater, a miniature railroad, the Houston Zoo, a public golf course and so much more.
+It is a beautiful and expansive city park containing among other things a Japanese Garden, Miller Outdoor Theater, a miniature railroad, the Houston Zoo, a public golf course and so much more.

-At the Houston Zoo is the Wortham World of Primates.
-The Houston Museum of Natural Science is located in the northwest corner of Hermann Park and inside is the Wortham IMAX theater as well as the Cockrell Butterfly Center.
+At the Houston Zoo, is the Wortham World of Primates.
+The Houston Museum of Natural Science is in the northwest corner of Hermann Park and inside is the Wortham IMAX theater as well as the Cockrell Butterfly Center.
 Those are just a few examples of many places stamped with the name Wortham in Houston.

 John Burgee Architects was the architectural firm which created the Gus and Lyndall Wortham Park.
 That firm is also responsible for some notable buildings in Houston as well as elsewhere.

 The distinctive Pennzoil Place in downtown Houston earned an AIA award back in 1978.
 Williams Tower (formerly the Transco Tower) is where to find the Williams Water Wall.